 MENTION VARIOUS PRICES LIKE BASIC COSTS OF MATERIALS USED IN CONSTRUCTION

 The agreement should mention the cost factor of various construction materials used for building the House.
 If one fails to discuss additional charges, they should be discussed with the residential building contractor.
 If you go for a lump sum cost for that specific extra work done other than mentioned in the agreement.
 One should get an estimate if you are required to pay additional expenses.

 MODE OF PAYMENT

 There should not be any conflict in the mode of payment.
-The mode of payment can be through the cash, cheque or electronic fund transfer as per the mutual agreement.
-The law of the land should be honoured so that there will not be any issues.
-You can clear payment at the end of the month.
-If you are unable to pay large bills at once, you can negotiate with the contractor so that the bill payment will take place in instalments.
-Hence, there should be clarity on the frequency of payments and volume of payments.
+The mode of payment can be through the cash, cheque, or electronic fund transfer as per the mutual agreement.
+The law of the land should be honored so that there will not be any issues.
+You can clear the payment at the end of the month.
+If you are unable to pay large bills at once, you can negotiate with the contractor so that the bill payment will take place in installments.
+Hence, there should be clarity on the frequency of payments and the volume of payments.

 TERMS AND CONDITIONS

 The terms and conditions that are agreed by both parties should be reflected in written form.
 The particulars should be included in the agreement.

 If you would like to start the work immediately, you can go for an interim agreement.
 You should mention in the agreement that the interim agreement will be in force until a permanent agreement is signed between the owner and the contractor.